Lafayette hosts Kay and American

 Easton, Pennsylvania; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: American visits Lafayette after Cecilia Kay scored 24 points in American’s 67-52 loss to the Lehigh Mountain Hawks.
+BOTTOM LINE: American takes on Lafayette after Cecilia Kay scored 24 points in American’s 67-52 loss to the Lehigh Mountain Hawks.

-The Leopards have gone 3-7 in home games.
-Lafayette has a 3-1 record in one-possession games.
+The Leopards have gone 3-7 at home.
+Lafayette is ninth in the Patriot scoring 55.7 points while shooting 39.0% from the field.

-The Eagles are 1-10 in conference play.
-American is ninth in the Patriot with 11.6 assists per game led by Laura Nogues averaging 2.8.
+The Eagles are 1-10 against conference opponents.
+American allows 70.6 points to opponents while being outscored by 16.6 points per game.

-Lafayette is shooting 39.0% from the field this season, 2.4 percentage points lower than the 41.4% American allows to opponents.
-American averages 5.0 made 3-pointers per game this season, 3.5 fewer made shots on average than the 8.5 per game Lafayette gives up.

-The Leopards and Eagles square off Wednesday for the first time in Patriot play this season.

-TOP PERFORMERS: Abby Antognoli is averaging 12.7 points and 3.8 assists for the Leopards.
-Sauda Ntaconayigize is averaging 1.5 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Abby Antognoli averages 2.2 made 3-pointers per game for the Leopards, scoring 12.7 points while shooting 35.8% from beyond the arc.
+Kay Donahue is averaging 9.6 points over the last 10 games.

-Kay is scoring 11.6 points per game with 8.5 rebounds and 0.5 assists for the Eagles.
-Nogues is averaging 6.7 points and 2.3 rebounds while shooting 39.7% over the last 10 games.
+Laura Nogues is shooting 35.8% from beyond the arc with 1.3 made 3-pointers per game for the Eagles, while averaging 7.8 points.
+Kay is averaging 14.3 points and 11 rebounds over the last 10 games.

 LAST 10 GAMES: Leopards: 2-8, averaging 55.5 points, 26.8 rebounds, 10.8 assists, 5.1 steals and 1.9 blocks per game while shooting 40.9% from the field.
 Their opponents have averaged 67.7 points per game.